Teaching Young Children Music

 But Teaching Young Kids Is Hard

-Bu teaching young kids seems so hard.
-They have limited attention spans, perhaps lack fine motor skills, and some can’t even spell their names, let alone read a simple word.
+It does seem hard, doesn’t it?
+Young children have limited attention spans, some lack fine motor skills, and some can’t even spell their names, let alone read a simple word.
 How do you present the many complexities of music, technique, reading, and playing songs they like in a way that’s simple, fun and won’t drive you crazy?

 What About A New Age Group?